Renault-Nissan vehicle platforms lift alliance savings

-PARIS Renault (RENA.PA) and Nissan (7201.T) increased savings from their carmaking alliance by 6.7 percent last year, the companies said on Wednesday, as the first cars built on jointly developed vehicle architectures rolled off production lines.
+PARIS, July 2 Renault and Nissan increased savings from their carmaking alliance by 6.7 percent last year, the companies said on Wednesday, as the first cars built on jointly developed vehicle architectures rolled off production lines.

 Alliance savings rose to 2.87 billion euros ($3.91 billion) in 2013 from 2.69 billion a year earlier, the alliance said in a statement.
 Alliance Executive Vice President Christian Mardrus said it was targeting 3.5 billion of savings this year.